radicle-dev/radicle.xyz/_guides/user.md

 > 👾
 >
-> A few hot commands you might want to know about, that can be run within a
+> A few spicy commands you might want to know about, that can be run within a
 > repository you've initialized:
 >
 > * It's difficult to memorize RIDs.
 Use `rad .` to display the current